Learn to use builtin handles, improve them and create completely custom handles

 How to use Handles ?

 You can use handles in every unity scripts unless you have UnityEditor included.
 It will be easier on custom editor which inherit from Editor and so have the OnSceneGUI message where you can put all your Handles calls.
-But it's possible to draw to implement our own OnSceneGUI by subscribing to the SceneView.onSceneGUIDelegate (no doc found) event like this:
+But it's possible to draw to implement our own OnSceneGUI by subscribing to the SceneView.onSceneGUIDelegate (not documented) event like this:

 //OnSceneGUI for EditorWindow